ludoviclaffineur/flexible-jekyll/_posts/2022-10-25-context-is-everything.md

   caption: "Photo credit: [**IT Crowd**](https://www.youtube.com/watch?v=1EBfxjSFAxQ)"
 tagline: "Why your team is not taking good decisions?"
 img: "/assets/images/context-fire.png"
-last_modified_at: 2022-10-05 10:05:20 +0200
+last_modified_at: 2022-10-29 10:05:20 +0200
 related: false
 published: true
 ---

-It's always frustrating when your team does not take good decisions, right?
-Certainly when it looks like an _easy_ one to take, one that should not require your input.
-Most of the time, the reason why team fails to take good decisions is that they don't have the right _context_ and understanding of the problem.
-This post will explain some of the root causes through two stories and how to prevent them.
+When your team makes poor decisions, it's always frustrating, right?
+Definitely if it appears to be a simple decision to make and shouldn't need your input.
+The majority of the time, a team's inability to make wise decisions is caused by a lack of context and comprehension of the issue.
+Through two anecdotes, this essay will outline some of the underlying causes and provide ways to avoid them.

 ## The Chinese whispers game